photoup-nasif/EditImageAPI/README.md

 - DELETE /home/1 (delete home with id = 1)

 #### Introduction to EditImage API
-These API can be used by third party image provider to upload,rate, and ask revisions thus this API utilizes or supports only POST and PUT methods.
+This API can be used by third party image provider to upload,rate, and ask revisions thus this API version utilizes or supports only POST and PUT methods.

 #### Image Extension
 Supported image extensions: